-The effect of our omitted variable might vary at the same spatial scale as our causal variable of interest.
-In this case, panel design approaches for longitudinal analysis become more appropriate.
-Here, while the omitted variable varies by site (or other form of cluster) as does the average level of our causal predictor of interest, we use variability in our predictor of interest across time to create causally valid conclusions, again utilizing site or average level of our causal predictor at a site over time to shut the back door in statistical models.
-In our snail example, cold sites might occur in areas of high recruitment while warm sites occur in areas of low recruitment.
-However, with water temperature varying over the years, we should be able to produce valid causal inferences.
+Important confounding variables could vary at the same spatial scale (e.g., at plot-level in Figure 4) as our causal variable of interest.
+For instance, in our snail example, cold sites might occur in areas of high recruitment, while warm sites occur in areas of low recruitment, and water temperatures varyies by plot and year.
+Alternatively, if recruitment is uniform across space, but cold years have high recruitment and warm years have low recruitment in our snail example, we can use a temporal version of the spatial designs above.

+In these case, it is particularly helpful to have longitudinal data (i.e., panel data) where we sample each unit (plots) within a cluster (sites) through time.

+We next discuss ways to exploit within site (cluster) variation across space and time to deal with confounding variables and omitted variables bias, that can be done in either cross-sectional or longitudinal data when observations (samples) are nested in space and/or time.

-The above two solutions work well for omitted variables that covary with a driver of interest across a single type of cluster - either space or time.
-We have thus far only talked about space, as it makes intuitive sense - cold sites could have high recruitment.
-Conceptually, this should extend easily to time.
-If recruitment is uniform across space, but cold years have high recruitment and warm years have low recruitment in our snail example, we can use a temporal version of the spatial designs above.
+The above two solutions work well for omitted variables that covary with a driver of interest across a single type of cluster -

-While it seems difficult - and painfully realistic - that some omitted variables could vary by space and time, the strategies for coping with this type of problem are the same as above.
+While it seems difficult - and painfully realistic - that some omitted variables could vary by space and time, the strategies for coping with this type of problem are the same as above and quite flexible.
 From our snail example, assume cold sites have higher recruitment than warm, but, at the same time within a site, years that are colder have higher recruitment than those that are warm.
 This spatio-temporal omitted variable can be dealt with as long as the omitted variable works at the site-year level and there is variability within a site-year for the driver of interest.
 One can then observe plots within a site over time in order to ultimately control for OVB.
-If the omitted variable and the driver of interest vary at exactly the same scale, it might not be possible to control for OVB for this particular driver, and a researcher would have to fall back on measuring the omitted variable or conducting experiments.
-Otherwise, “nothing to be done” (Beckett 1953).

 We recognize that one or more omitted variables might have influences at different levels of clustering.
 Some might vary by time, some by space, and some at different levels of each.
 This could require a clever design for proper levels of nesting, or even using different types of clustering for different sources of OVB.
 This is why building a causal diagram at the outset of designing an observational study is key.
 Regardless, even without a causal diagram in hand, creating observational study designs that use nested designs as a matter of course will enable better estimates of causal effects.
-Combining these techniques with others, such as the classic stratified random sampling design or others (SCOTT REFERENCES AND THE LIKE), will allow for the analyses that are not only causally valid, but reduce the influence of variability of uncorrelated variables when estimating causal relationships.
+Combining these techniques with others, such as the classic stratified random sampling design or others (SCOTT REFERENCES AND THE LIKE), will allow for the analyses that are not only causally identified?, but reduce the influence of variability of uncorrelated variables when estimating causal relationships.

-Statistical Approaches to Coping with Omitted Variables

-We illustrate the different models using a common set of predictors (x), responses (y), and omitted variables (z) and our example of the snail system referenced in Figure 3 with different sites (i) sampled at multiple time points (j).
-For the sake of simplicity, let’s assume a linear model form with normally distributed error (e) such that
+Next, we discuss how addressing omitted variables can be approached, differentiate between different models, and outline additional assumptions that must be met for them to be valid – i.e., yield an unbiased estimate of an effect.
+We illustrate the different designs using a common set of terms for predictors (x), responses (y), and confounding variables (z) in a regression, applied to our example of the snail system in Figure 3 with different sites (i) sampled at multiple time points (j).
+For the sake of simplicity, we assume a linear model form with normally distributed error (e) such that

 $y_{ij} = \beta_0 + \beta_1 x_{ij} + \gamma z_i + e_{ij}$